The True Roots of Narcissism

 Posted Jan 08, 2017

-In preparing to write this article, my intention had been to highlight how narcissistic personality remains largely misunderstood by the public.
+In preparing to write this post, my intention had been to highlight how narcissistic personality remains largely misunderstood by the public.
 Specifically, I have found that most of the clients and everyday individuals I talk to about narcissism tend to associate it with a sense of superiority, meaning that they understand narcissists as having an inflated ego.
 While an outward show of superiority is a definite part of the narcissistic personality, a sense of superiority (or pursuit of it) is not the central factor of the disorder.
 The root of the disorder is actually a strict resistance to feeling vulnerable with anyone at any time.

 Here’s a lay description of how it works: The narcissist does not truly trust others in close relationships.
 Because the narcissist does not trust others, he (Note: you could just as easily change the pronoun to she) refuses to put himself in a position where he feels vulnerable.
 Despite the outward appearance of grandiosity and superiority, the narcissist actually lives in a state of anxiety and hypervigilance.